Jack Copeland: Career and research

 Jack Copeland and Diane Proudfoot suggested the establishment of a Turing Center in Zurich during a guest stay at ETH Zurich in 2012.
 The idea was implemented and ETH Zurich was able to open the Turing Center Zurich in 2015.
-It is operational organizes regular conferences on questions related to computer, artificial intelligence and other.
+It is operational organizes regular conferences on questions related to computers and artificial intelligence.

 The Rutherford Journal

 Copeland serves as editor-in-chief of The Rutherford Journal, an open-access peer-reviewed online academic journal published in New Zealand that covers the history and philosophy of science and technology.
 The journal is published as needed and was established in December 2005 by Copeland.
 The full text of articles is freely available online in HTML format.
 The journal is named after the New Zealand physicist Ernest Rutherford (1871–1937), who studied at the Canterbury College (Christchurch).

 The journal is indexed in various index lists.
 It was listed in an article on electronic journals in the Journal for the Association of History and Computing and included in the Isis Current Bibliography of the History of Science and Its Cultural Influences.
 The journal features technology as diverse as totalisators and the CSIRAC computer.